Lukas Kobela was born on 20 May 1987 in Bratislava, Slovakia. He is a composer of film/TV music as well as concert works.

 In 2019 he got an offer to score his first foreign film, a Polish documentary thriller The Wind directed by Michał Bielawski.
 The film premiered at Visions Du Réel festival in Switzerland, followed by Krakow Film Festival screening as an opening movie.
 Since than the film appeared at various world class documentary festivals such as DOK Leipzig (Germany), where it won the MDR Film Prize, DOC NYC, Slamdance Film Festival, Salem Film Festival (USA), where it won the Best Editing Prize, DocsMX (Mexico), where it won an award in Human Latitudes competition program, Trieste Film Festival, Cervino CineMountain Film Festival (Italy), where it won the Montagnes du Monde Prize for the best international film.
 It was awarded at Ladek Mountain and Krakow Mountain festivals (Poland) as well.
 At Ji.hlava IDFF it got a special mention by the jury and appeared at Art Film Fest (Slovakia), Message2Man (Russia), FIPADOC (France), Thessaloniki International Film Festival (Greece) and is going to be screened at two other well known festivals – Trento Film Festival (Italy) and Innsbruck Nature Film Festival (Austria).

-In 2020 he worked on a Slovak TV series Teacher, based on the successful German TV series Der Lehrer, as a music supervisor.
-The second season is currently being produced.
+Since 2020 he’s been working on a Slovak TV series Teacher, based on the successful German TV series Der Lehrer, as a music supervisor.
+Two very successful seasons of the series have aired so far.